An introduction to color

 Saturation can be seen as “white amount”.
 A 100% saturated red would be the fullest red you can see — conversely a 0% saturated red would actually be white.

-Last but not least value.
-This one is often calls brightness and does as expected: 0% brightness is black.
+Last but not least: value.
+This one is often called brightness and does as expected: 0% brightness is black.

 Starting with an RGB color, it is actually possible to calculate the values of HSV.
 Fortunately we have programs which resolve this task for us.